 Please note that free baggage allowance depended on a number of factors, including ticket fare and the city of departure and arrival.
 During the Alternative Airlines booking process, free baggage allowance was displayed on TACA flights.
 There was also be the opportunity to add extra bags to a booking.

-Economy Class: The fee checked baggage allowance for Economy passengers between these destinations was: 1 piece, up to 23 Kg.
+Economy Class: The fee checked luggage allowance for Economy passengers between these destinations was: 1 piece, up to 23 Kg.

 Business Class: The fee checked baggage allowance for Business passengers between these destinations was: 2 pieces, up to 32kg each.

-Please note that the sum of length, width, and height of all checked baggage must not have exceeded 158cm (62 inches).
+Please note that the sum of length, width, and height of all checked luggage must not have exceeded 158cm (62 inches) on flights with this airline.

 Within Economy Class, passengers could choose between a number of fare options: Super Promo, Econo and Flexi.
 While the inflight experience, including facilities and seating, were the same, passengers received additional benefits when purchasing a higher-priced fare, such as pre-seat selection and free cancellations or amendments.